KumaKode/Airline-Flights-Management-System/README.md

 5. For running the project in docker, you can do the following:

-- Convert the config.json file in every project config folder to js file and add the following code:
+- Convert the config.json file in every service config folder to js file and add the following code:

 ```
 require("dotenv").config();